accessibility-exchange/platform/README.md

 **Changes are missing in the container**

 - Rebuild the container and relaunch with the following command `docker compose -f docker-compose.local.yml build platform.test && docker compose -f docker-compose.local.yml up -d`.

+**Cannot reach site using browser**

+- Check that all containers are up and running using the following command `docker ps -a` and check for container with the name `platform.test` and check the status column to see if it says **Up**.
+- If it's not up then try to check logs to see if there is an error with the command `docker compose -f docker-compose.local.yml logs -f platform.test`.
+This should help you resolve what might be missing.

 ### Running tests